a5467021/pig-problem/Homework01/README.md

 The `acquire...` and `release...` functions mentioned here are my implementations of `wait()` and `signal()`.
 I do not use multithreading to *emulate* the process; rather, I *simulate* with virtual time ticks.

+In order to achieve maximum throughput, process launching policy is set to "lauch any program if it is available".
+To implement this, I employed a simple list, adding all launching requests to it, iterating over the list in every time tick and launch all available programs.

 My definition of a semaphore is a C struct:

 ```C